Skip to main content

 Constitutional Framework

 5. The University’s governance arrangements are set out in the Charter, Statutes, Ordinances and other regulations of the University.
-This Governance Framework provides an outline of the key instruments and principles of governance as they apply to the governing body and the executive management of the University.
+This Governance Framework provides an outline of the key instruments and principles of governance as they apply to the Governing Body and the executive management of the University.

 7. The Statutes amplify the Charter and set out the fundamental structure of the University and, amongst other things, sets out the roles of the Officers of the University (Chancellor; Chair of Council; and President and Vice Chancellor) and key bodies (including Council and Senate).
 Changes to the Statutes require approval from the Privy Council on behalf of Her Majesty the Queen.

 8. The Ordinances are set by Council and give practical details concerning the way the University is governed within the framework established by the Charter and Statutes.
-They provide the terms of reference for the Committees of Council.

-9. University Regulations and University Policies provide the next layer of granular direction on how business must be conducted and set out the expectations on individuals and groups.
+10. University Regulations and University Policies provide the next layer of granular direction on how business must be conducted and set out the expectations on individuals and groups.
 In amalgam, these provide detail on the framework that supports the University to operate in line with the requirements of its constitution; its Strategy and Plan; and the various legal or regulatory requirements that apply.

 Council: The Governing Body